charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 The one extra step I want you to perform this time is to create a home page.
 By default, the page on your site called **index.html** is your home page.

 When you installed the lamp-server, your web site automatically contained a page called **index.html** that contains data about your apache server.
 For some, this information may be useful, so lets not lose this page.
-Simply rename it from **index.html** to **apache-home-page.html**.
+If you haven't done so already, simply rename it from **index.html** to **apache.html** or some similar name.

 Back in **~/Documents/AllTest**, or wherever your working markdown files are, you should create a file called **index.md**.
 This file will automatically be converted to HTML and copied to your website when you run **MakeHtml**.

 The contents of **index.md** should contain links that point directly to pages in your root folder, or lead indirectly to the other pages on your site.
 For example, the **master-list.md** file fulfills this requirement.
 As a result, it might make sense to base your home page on our **master-list.md** file.
 It would be a good idea, however, to make your home page look a bit nicer than the default appearance of **master-list.html**.
 The **master-list** page is designed to be functional, not pretty.

-**NOTE**: *At the time of this writing, there appears to be a bug that creates repetition in the **master-list** page.
-Hopefully I will have a fix available soon.
-In the meantime, you may have to spend a moment deleting some of the repetitive entries before displaying them in your home page.*
+You might also make use of the contents of the **Summary.md** files when composing your home page.

 ## Step Four: Display on AWS {#display-on-aws}

 Make sure you have connected an elastic IP to your running instance.
 Go to your elastic IP.
 If you have set up index.html correctly, then this should be the main page of your web site.
 If not, navigate to your main page.
-I'll want to see:
+When you submit the assignment, I'll want to see:

 - A link to your main page (Normally your elastic IP.)
 - A screen shot of your main page.